JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-setup.md

            </list>
    </def>
    <def title="Browsers">
       Make sure that your browser version supports the new <a href="https://github.com/WebAssembly/gc">WasmGC</a> by default.
-If you are working with older browser versions, you need to <a href="https://kotlinlang.org/docs/wasm-troubleshooting.html#browser-versions">configure the environment</a>.
+If you are working with older browser versions, <a href="https://kotlinlang.org/docs/wasm-troubleshooting.html#browser-versions">configure the environment</a>.
    </def>
    <def title="Still having trouble?">
             <p>Share your problems with the team by <a href="https://kotl.in/issue">creating a YouTrack issue</a>.</p>